What To Do With Rotten Eggs – All You Need To Know

 Inspect The Shell For Any Defects

 You can also use your eyes to check whether the eggs shells are slimy, powdery, or have cracks.
 If the shells are cracked or slimy, it indicates the presence of bacteria, and if you notice any powdery appearance, this could show the presence of mold.
-If there are no visible signs of damage on the eggshells, crack the egg, place it on a clean bowl, and check if there is a discoloration on the egg white and yolk.
+If there are no visible signs of damage on the eggshells, crack the egg, place it in a clean bowl, and check if there is a discoloration on the egg white and yolk.

 If you notice any blue, pink, green, or black color on these parts of the egg, it indicates bacteria growth.
 Throw away such eggs, clean the bowl using hot, soapy water, and repeat the process with other eggs.